Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 - Go to System Preferences >> Network

-- On the left column, choose Wi-Fi
+- In the left column, choose Wi-Fi

 - Choose Advanced